-University Senates Conference, 2014-2015 Annual Report to the Board of Trustees
+University Senates Conference, Bylaws Report

-(45) The annual report from the University Senates Conference was submitted.
+(45) A bylaws report from the University Senates Conference was submitted.
 A copy has been filed with the secretary of the Board.

 Changes in Senate Bylaws, Urbana

 (46) The University of Illinois Statutes provide that changes in Senate bylaws are reported to the Board of Trustees.
 The proposed changes to the Urbana-Champaign Senate are filed with the secretary of the Board for record.